agni-datta/csLaTeX/codelines/README.md

 #### Line number management

-- `\codelinessetlinenr{n}`: set the next line number to $n$.
+- `\codelinessetlinenr{n}`: set the next line label to $n$.
 Equivalent to using the optional argument but can be called outside the environment, e.g. between two blocks.
+The printed label is still zero-padded, so `\codelinessetlinenr{1}` displays `01`.
 - `\codelinesresetlinenr`: reset the counter to 0.
-Use at the start of a new algorithm if you want numbering to restart from 1.
+Use at the start of a new algorithm if you want numbering to restart at `00`.

 #### Layout within a line